riocastillo/codewars/README.md

-# my codewars
+# Codewars
-Soultions to problems on codewars, 5-7 problems a week
+Soultions to problems on codewars, 7 problems a week: https://www.codewars.com/users/Rio%20